Computing committors in collective variables via Mahalanobis diffusion maps: Theoretical results

-\end{assumption} Note that if a 2D manifold $\mathcal{M}$ satisfies Assumption \ref{Ass1}, then it must be one of the following four manifolds: the cylinder, the torus, the M\"obius strip, or the Klein bottle \cite{NikShaf}.
-The first two of these are orientable while the second two are not.
 Assumption \ref{Ass1} is nonrestrictive in view of chemical physics applications, as usually collective variables are dihedral angles or distances between certain atoms.
 For example, the alanine dipeptide molecule is represented in two or four dihedral angles, $\mathcal{M} = \mathbb{T}_2$ or $ \mathbb{T}_4$, a 2D or a 4D torus respectively.
 Assumption \ref{Ass1} allows us to prove our main theoretical result from scratch using only elementary tools.

-The second assumption imposes integrability and differentiability conditions on the diffusion matrix $M(x)$ and a class of functions $f:\mathcal{M}\rightarrow\R$ to which we apply the constructed family of operators.
-We need the following definition: \begin{definition} We say that a continuous function $f:\R^d\rightarrow \R$ grows not faster than a polynomial as $\|x\|\rightarrow\infty$ if there exist constants $A\ge 0$, $B\ge 0,$ and $k\in\mathbb{N}$ such that
+The second and third assumptions impose integrability and differentiability conditions on the diffusion matrix $M(x)$ and a class of functions $f:\mathcal{M}\rightarrow\R$ to which we apply the constructed family of operators.
+We need the following definition: \begin{definition} We say that a continuous function $f:\R^d\rightarrow \R$ grows not faster than a polynomial as $\|x\|\rightarrow\infty$ if there exist constants $A\ge 0$, $B\ge 0,$ and $l\in\mathbb{N}$ such that